nipype/pydra-tasks-template/README.md

    replace with appropriate name.
 1. One of the folders is called CHANGEME.
 This should also be renamed to your package name.
-1. Under the newly renamed package (i.e. formerly CHANGME) there is a directory named "v1", `pydra/tasks/<package-name>/v1`, change this to valid Python package name starting with 'v' to indicate the version of the tool the Pydra interfaces will be designed for, e.g. FSL v6.0.2 could be `pydra/tasks/fsl/v6` or `pydra/tasks/fsl/v6_0` depending on
+1. Under the newly renamed package (i.e. formerly CHANGEME) there is a directory named "v1", `pydra/tasks/<package-name>/v1`, change this to valid Python package name starting with 'v' to indicate the version of the tool the Pydra interfaces will be designed for, e.g. FSL v6.0.2 could be `pydra/tasks/fsl/v6` or `pydra/tasks/fsl/v6_0` depending on